RahulSajnani/Lorenz-Equations/README.md

 ### Screenshots

-Code screenshots can be found
+Code screenshots can be found in `screenshots` directory.